Method of extraction

 Food and cosmetic use

 This is a great oil for general moisturizing and serves as a protective layer, helping to retain the moisture in your skin.
-It also acts as a mild oil suitable for those with inflamed and irritated skin, and those with skin sensitivities.
 Coconut oil is without a doubt, the number one lather-producing agent used in soaps.
 And is the first choice for most people in the cosmetics and soap industry.
 Will melt at 76 degrees and turn to liquid.